UTSA-Humphries-Data-Science/Data-Management-Assignment-1-Intro-to-R/README.md

 └── scripts/                # Environment setup scripts (don't modify)
 ```

-## 💾 How to Submit Your Assignment
+## 💾 How to Submit Your Assignment to GitHub Classroom

 ### Step 1: Complete Your Work
 - Open the Jupyter notebook `assignment/Homework/homework_lesson_1.ipynb`